Mass spectra and strong decays of charmed and charmed-strange mesons: Summary

 \section{Summary}

 In this work we systematically calculate the mass spectra of charmed and charmed-strange meson states up to the $2D$ excitations with a semi-relativistic potential model.
 Our results are in good agreement with other quark model predictions, although there are some model dependencies in the predicted masses for the higher $2D$- and $1F$-wave states.
 The strong decay properties are further analyzed with a chiral quark model by using the numerical wave functions obtained from the potential model.
+To well understand the $1P$-wave states, we also systematically consider the coupled-channel effects on the masses of the $1P$-wave states by using the strong decay amplitudes obtained within the chiral quark model.
 Based on our good descriptions of the mass and decay properties for the low-lying well-established states $D_1(2420)$, $D_1(2430)$, $D_2(2460)$, $D_{s1}(2536)$ and $D_{s2}(2573)$, we give a quark model classification for the high mass resonances observed in recent years.
 Our main conclusions are summarized as follows.